U.S. Chrome offers “Mid-Phos” (5% to 8%) and “High-Phos” (10% to 12%) electroless nickel plating.

 During the plating process, the autocatalytic reaction between the nickel and the reducing agent in the plating bath deposits nickel onto metal substrates without the use of anodes and electrical current, hence the name “electroless”.
 Since no high or low current densities exist, a very uniform thickness of deposits over irregular shapes can be achieved.

 During the electroless nickel plating process, it can be heat treated at relatively low temperatures (400° to 450°C) to achieve higher hardness (up to 1000 HVN); however, corrosion resistance is reduced.

 We have been helping engineers find solutions to surface coating challenges for over 80 years.

-Electroless nickel has many functional advantages when used on applications.
-It has excellent corrosion resistance and is able to withstand 48-100 hours of salt spray testing (ASTM B-117).
-When the nickel is deposited, it is deposited uniformly, no matter the part geometry, due to no current density distribution inherent in electrolytic processes.
-US Chrome also offers a proprietary plating method for applying electroless nickel to aluminum alloys.
+This metal surface finish has many functional advantages when used on parts and components.
+Firstly, it has excellent corrosion resistance.
+For instance, it is able to withstand 48-100 hours of salt spray testing (ASTM B-117).
+Secondly, when the nickel is deposited, it is deposited uniformly no matter the parts geometry.
+During the plating process, there is no current density distribution inherent in electrolytic processes.
+U.S. Chrome also offers a proprietary plating method for applying EN to aluminum alloys.

 We plate to many different specifications including, but not limited to, AMS2433, ASTM B733, AMS2404, MIL-C-26074.
 To see more of our specifications, click here.

-Electroless nickel can be applied to a variety of substrates.
+We can apply E-Nickel to a variety of substrates.
 While we plate it to many materials, some of the more common include aluminum, steel, bronze, copper, titanium, and plastic.